Italian destroyer Caio Duilio: Career

 She participated in the naval parades for the celebrations of the Italian Navy Day at Naples on June 10, 2010 and at La Spezia on June 10, 2011, in the presence of President Giorgio Napolitano.

 During the development of many complex systems on board, and during the trials that led her many times in the Naval Station of Taranto, she made her debut in the international arena during NATO exercise Proud Manta 2011 from February 4 to February 17, 2011, in the waters of the Ionian Sea, even before the delivery of the Battle Ensign (that took place in Gaeta on September 22, 2011), working together with ships, submarines and aircraft of nine allied nations.

 On March 2, 2024 Caio Duilio, in her role of flagship of Operation Aspides, the vessel shot down a drone launched by Houthi rebels in the Red Sea using her 76 mm main gun.
+The ship intentionally used low-cost unguided rounds instead of missiles.
 The drone, with characteristics similar to those used in previous attacks, was located about 6 km from the Italian ship, flying towards it.

-On the 12th of March 2024 Caio Duilio shot down another 2 enemy drones while protecting civilian ships.
+On 12 March 2024 Caio Duilio shot down another two enemy drones while protecting civilian ships.

 On 7 September 2025, Caio Duilio participated in a Passage Exercise (PASSEX) with of the Indian Navy.